 How to Get a Job as a Receptionist

+Aside from basic computer knowledge, candidates should have strong interpersonal skills.
 "A positive attitude and a friendly disposition are essential elements that employers seek in a solid candidate," says Rosalind Redrick, executive director of the National Association of Professional Receptionists.
-"Organizational skills and the ability to prioritize reception duties, as well as dependability and punctuality, are a must," she adds.
-Increasingly, top employers are looking for experience.
-According to Redrick, skills that enhance an applicant's chances include foreign languages, sign language, business education, and computer hardware and software skills.
+"Organizational skills and the ability to prioritize reception duties, as well as dependability and punctuality, are a must."
+Skills that make applicants even more attractive include knowledge of a foreign language or sign language, business education and computer hardware and software skills.

 Interview Questions Submitted by Real Receptionists